Moses Cockerham, Sr.

 Aug.
 11, 1774.
 Jacob BONN, Esq., binds unto Moses COCKERHAM a base born child of Jemima CROOK, aged 2, named Dudley CROOK, as apprentice until he is age 21.
 Wit: Jesse BENTON.
 Rec.
 Aug.
 1774.
 (Surry WB 1, p.27.)

 Aug.
 27, 1777.
 Moses COCKERHAM and others purchased property from the estate of Ann ELLIOT.
 (Surry WB 1, p.87.)
 Note this record record may be the source of the claim that Moses Cockerham was married to a woman named ELLIOT.
-However, it is not really evidence of any specific relationship.
+Purchasers at estate sales were often, though not always family members of the deceased.

 1782 Tax List, Surry Co., NC.
 Moses COCKERHAM, 400 acres on Little Fishers River.